zopyx/print-css-rocks/web/content/intro.rst

 The tests do not include tools that only work on a single operating system or platform.

-This tutorial covers and compares the following three tools:
+This tutorial covers and compares the following four tools:

 - PDFreactor 10.1.10722.9
 - PrinceXML 13.1